wiktorlazarski/SherlockNet/README.md

 Data collected from: https://www.kaggle.com/idevji1/sherlock-holmes-stories

 ### Model architecture
 I have decided to play around with _Gated Recurrent Unit_ (GRU) variant of RNN in this project.
 I applied bidirectional cell of GRU to represent text.
-Then output of both cells is concatenated and passed through output layer to map $`2 x GRU_CELL_DIM`$ into vocabulary dimension.
+Then output of both cells is concatenated and passed through output layer to map _2 x GRU_CELL_DIM_ into vocabulary dimension.
 Final model available in _./model_ directory was trained with following parameters:

 | Parameter | Value |
 |---|---|